SUNY Downstate Health Sciences University

 Background and Expertise:

-- The use of biological markers of exposure and effect to study maternal and perinatal exposures to chemicals.
-Epidemiologic study of the association between maternal environmental and occupational exposures and infant health outcomes.
+The use of various exposure assessment methods to study perinatal exposure to chemicals.
+Epidemiologic study of the association between environmental and occupational exposures and health outcomes.

 - Callejo FP, Geer LA.
 A community-based approach to disseminate health information on the hazards of prenatal mercury exposure in Brooklyn, NY.
 J Community Health.
-2012 Aug;37(4):745-53.
+2012 37(4):745-53.

 Recent Presentations / Posters